Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to COVID-19.

 IMPORTANT NOTE: The frequently asked questions and answers below will continue to be updated as new information is provided.
 If you have an immediate health concern, you should contact your healthcare provider.
 If you require emergency medical assistance, call 911.

-On March 23, all campuses were closed and most courses resumed in an online format.
-Those courses will remain online for the remainder of the spring semester.
-All campuses will remain closed until at least April 30.
-Only a small number of essential personnel are currently being permitted on campus in order to perform critical tasks.
-This time period has also been used for enhanced cleaning of facilities.
+On March 23, 2020, all campuses were closed and most courses resumed in an online format.
+Those courses remained online for the rest of the spring semester.
+Campuses were closed through April 30 when the State of Tennessee's Safer-at-Home order expired.
+Only a small number of essential personnel were permitted on campus to perform critical tasks.
+This time period was also used for enhanced cleaning of facilities.

-Roane State has decided to postpone, not cancel, commencement due to health and safety guidelines advising against public gatherings over the next several weeks.
-Students meeting all the requirements for graduation will still receive their degree.
-Details about a delayed commencement ceremony of some kind will be available at a later date once the plans are finalized.
-You can visit the Graduation Ceremony page for updated information as it is released.
+Roane State decided to postpone, not cancel, its spring commencement originally planned for May due to health and safety guidelines.
+Students meeting all the requirements for graduation still received their degree.
+Plans are now underway for multiple in-person commencement ceremonies scheduled for Friday, July 24, and Saturday, July 25, on the Roane County campus.
+Visit the Graduation Ceremony page for updated information as it is released.

-Most exit exams will now be given in an online format due to the campus closures.
+Most exit exams will be given in an online format due to limited campus access.
 Additional information will be available as arrangements for online testing are completed.
 Check the exit exam page for updates.

 Roane State’s Pandemic Preparedness Plan is available for review along with additional information at the following link: www.roanestate.edu/coronavirus.
 The plan includes details on the college’s multi-tiered response to coronavirus or any other widespread/pandemic illness.